-Decentralized applications (DApps) are the open-source applications without a centralized owner that controls the majority of its tokens.
-Bitcoin and Ethereum by themselves are the examples of DApps, as well as the apps developed on the top of them.
+Decentralized applications (DApps) are open-source applications without a centralized owner that controls the majority of its tokens.
+Bitcoin and Ethereum by themselves are examples of DApps, as well as the apps developed on top of them.

 Elinext was challenged to create a decentralized e-commerce platform with the business logic built on the basis of the Ethereum smart contract.

 The application is a retail store where the customers can purchase necessary items using an Android app with the ability to pay with ethers (ETH) and the admin can add products to the shop or remove them.

 Our client experienced the problem of expensive and long payment processes.
 The payment process included some obstructive steps to settle a transaction and extra fees to pay for payment gateways.

 To cut this long route short, Elinext has started the blockchain-based project that consisted of the following parts:

 - Android app for customers

 The main challenge for our developer was to implement data exchange between a smart contract and clients’ parts: Android app and web admin panel.
 Another challenge was to support purchases by ETH and custom tokens.
 On top of that, we needed to provide full test coverage.